 Part 1 - Lists of Atoms

 - Some of the most intuitive Scheme functions work with lists of atoms such as the list (2 3 4).
 In this part we will write some of these functions.
 First, we need to rectify an omission.
 Some versions of Scheme have a primitive function atom? that returns #t if its argument is an atom and #f if it isn't.
-Since Racket has a primitive pair? that returns #t if its argument is a pair --i.e, if its top level is a cons-box -- we can easily write atom?.
-Any expression is either an atom or a pair.
+Since Racket has a primitive list? that returns #t if its argument is a list--i.e, either null or the result of a cons operation-- we can easily write atom?.
+Every expression is either an atom or a list.
 Use this to define function atom?.
 Here is some test data:

 - (atom?
 3) returns #t